The AFRCC's Basic Inland SAR Course (BISC)

 The BISC is scheduled year-round, normally one class per month.
 (Except Dec)

-The class is conducted over a weekend from 0800-1700 each day.
+The class is conducted during the week from 0800-1700 each day.
 The course could be administered during the week, if that is more suitable to your needs.
 The course consists of lessons with PowerPoint presentations, and ends with a tabletop exercise of a search scenario.

 Specific areas covered include: SAR Network Overview, AFRCC, Resources and Mission Types, Radar and Cell Phone Forensics, Beacons, FAA, Mission Operations to include search theory/family and media.